KataruShreya/KataruShreya/README.md

 ## Hi there! 👋

-- 🔭 I’m currently working on **a project that performs sentiment analysis of transliterated social media comments.**<br/>
+- 🔭 My recent project is **a project that performs sentiment analysis of transliterated social media comments.**<br/>
-  Check it out here: [Project URL](https://github.com/KataruShreya/Sentiment-Analysis-of-Transliterated-Social-Media-Comments-using-Python)
+  ⠀⠀ Check it out here: [Project URL](https://github.com/KataruShreya/Sentiment-Analysis-of-Transliterated-Social-Media-Comments-using-Python)
 - 🌱 I’m currently learning **streamlit and machine learning.**
 - 👯 I’m looking to collaborate on **cool data science projects.**
 - 💬 Ask me about data **analytics**